opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 vloop_vnf
 ^^^^^^^^^

-VSPERF uses a VM image called vloop_vnf for looping traffic in the deployment scenarios involving VMs.
+ViNePerf uses a VM image called vloop_vnf for looping traffic in the deployment scenarios involving VMs.
 The image can be downloaded from `<http://artifacts.opnfv.org/>`__.